aiden2480/binary-puzzle/README.md

 Aiden Gardner 11SDD6 Year 11 Term 2 BinaryPuzzle assessment 2021.
 Solves 6x6 binary puzzles using three rules.
 Available in HTML and Python.

+## :scroll: Licence
+This project is licensed under the [MIT licence](https://choosealicense.com/licenses/mit/#).
+For more info, see the group project [Wiki page](https://github.com/aiden2480/A2-UniTech-BinaryPuzzle/wiki#justification-of-licence).

 ## :snake: Python
 The Python version is located under [`python/`](./python) and should be accessed via `cd python` before running `main.py` (due to relative imports).
 Dependencies may be installed through `pip install -r requirements.txt`. `Colorama` module is optional.